Albert Lemaître

-Albert Lemaître (c.
-1864 – in or after 1906), (aka Georges Lemaître), was a French sporting motorist and early racing driver.
+Albert Lemaître (5 February 1864 – 27 July 1912), (aka Georges Lemaître), was a French sporting motorist and early racing driver.
 He was the first petrol powered finisher in what is described as 'the world's first competitive motoring event' when he drove his Peugeot Type 7 from Paris to Rouen at 19 kph in 1894.
 The Comte de Dion had finished first but his steam-powered vehicle was ineligible for the main prize which was shared between the manufacturers Peugeot and Panhard.

 Throughout the 1890s he competed in a range of events and races driving Peugeots, but after their withdrawal from competition in the early 1900s he was contracted to drive Mercedes.

 In 1906, while he was in Paris, he murdered his wife in a domestic argument after she had filed for divorce.
 He then fired the third gunshot into his own head, but survived.
 In September 1906 he was acquitted of a crime of passion.

 Family life

-Albert Lemaître was born (circa 1864) in Aÿ, a village outside Épernay, where he worked in partnership with his brother as an exporter in the champagne industry.
+Albert Lemaître was born in 1864 in Aÿ, a village outside Épernay, where he worked in partnership with his brother as an exporter in the champagne industry.
 His brother's name is not established, but could be Joseph "Georges" Lemaître, born in 1868 in Aÿ as the son of the wine dealer Louis-Emmanuel Lemaître and M. Julie Fabry.
 This Georges Lemaître married into the Mercier champagne family and was also involved in motoring during the 1900s.

 Circa 1901 (1900), Albert married Miss Lucie Dumény after her first engagement with a Mr. Bruyant had been broken off for family reasons.
 His business was failing, resulting in serious domestic difficulties.
 After 4 years of marriage, Lucie had rekindled feelings for her ex-fiancée and in February 1906 she both filed for divorce and moved out of the marital apartment.
 On 7 May 1906 at the apartment on rue de Miromesnil in Paris he murdered her with two gunshots and then shot himself in the head.
 She was 28 years old and they had no children.
 Albert Lemaître was taken to the 'Hopital Beaujon'.
 On hearing the news of Lucie's death, Bruyant took his own life.
 In September 1906 Lemaître was acquitted of a crime of passion.